 With the increased capital additions over that long time period we see higher amortization and interest.
-General growth in the OM&A expenses year over year combined with the loss of the shared service agreement with the Town of Collingwood in 2016/2017 has driven increases.
-Higher operating costs as a result of oversight and governance costs and costs for specific services (including health and safety, treasury, income tax, purchasing and A/P, IT and other services) provided to the company from its parent company and affiliates, in excess of various cost savings achieved.
+General growth in OM&A expenses year over year combined with the loss of the shared service agreement with the Town of Collingwood in 2016/2017 has contributed to the decrease in ROE.
+In addition, higher operating costs as a result of oversight and governance costs and costs for specific services (including health and safety, treasury, income tax, purchasing and A/P, IT and other services) provided to the company from its parent company and affiliates, in excess of various cost savings achieved.
 As a result of services being provided to the company, various cost savings have been achieved to date and further cost savings are anticipated in future periods.